Luizbrandt/Luizbrandt/readme.md

 ### Users CRUD Api

 Simple API that implements a User's CRUD using Node.Js and MongoDB.
 Created as a job application challenge - build an Vue.Js web.app that contemplate a User's CRUD (Create, Read, Update and Delete).
+- <a href="https://users-simple-crud.herokuapp.com/">Heroku App</a>.
-API URL: https://users-simple-crud.herokuapp.com/. <a href="https://github.com/Luizbrandt/user-crud-simple-api">GitHub Repository</a>.
+- <a href="https://github.com/Luizbrandt/user-crud-simple-api">GitHub Repository</a>.

 #### Used Technologies
 - MongoDB/Mongoose